Tips for moms considering MLM or Network Marketing

 It bothered me at first. (mostly because of the let down) I thought I was making a genuine friend.
 However, I was much more prepared for my second and even third encounter with these business moms.

-There is nothing wrong about these network marketing strategies.
+There is nothing wrong with these network marketing strategies.
 There are many wonderful MLM products that can be helpful to others.
 However, it is important to be aware of how you approach family, friends, and other mom’s when selling your product.

 The last thing you want to do is strain relationships with those close to you.